IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ++++++++++++++

 A comma separated list of Category/Tag names defining the order in which files with those tags should be displayed.
-The setting can include custom tag names along with the pre-defined tags(Documentation, Data, and Code are the defaults but the :ref:`:FileCategories` setting can be used to use a different set of tags).
+The setting can include custom tag names along with the pre-defined tags (Documentation, Data, and Code are the defaults but the :ref:`:FileCategories` setting can be used to use a different set of tags).
 The default is category ordering disabled.

-``curl -X PUT -d 'Code,Data,Documentation' http://localhost:8080/api/admin/settings/:CategoryOrder``
+``curl -X PUT -d 'Documentation,Data,Code' http://localhost:8080/api/admin/settings/:CategoryOrder``

 :OrderByFolder
 ++++++++++++++